Architecture of Germany: Post-war reconstruction

 During the Allied strategic bombing campaign of World War II, the historic city centres of most cities suffered severe losses to architectural heritage, with significant cases of almost total annihilation.

 The fiercely discussed reconstruction efforts after the war varied considerably between East and West Germany, and between individual cities.
 In most cities some of the more significant landmarks were restored or reconstructed, often in a simplified manner.
 In general, the cities were not reconstructed according to their historic appearance, but in a functional, modernist style, with often a greater emphasis on desperately needed housing, than historic structures.

-There is a recent trend in the 21st century in many German cities to resume reconstruction work and New Classical architecture in core areas.
-Examples of this can be found at the Neumarkt in Dresden (including the famous Frauenkirche), with reconstructions in the old town of Frankfurt (Dom-Römer Project), with the City Palace of Berlin and the old market and City Palace of Potsdam.
+There is a recent trend that began in the late 20th century and continues to the 21st century in many German cities to resume reconstruction work and New Classical architecture in core areas.
+Examples of this can be found at the Neumarkt in Dresden (including the famous Frauenkirche), with reconstructions in the old town of Frankfurt (Dom-Römer Project), with the City Palace of Berlin, the Historic Market Place in Hildesheim and the old market and City Palace of Potsdam.